isaacyakl/remote-jackbox-player/README.md

 ## To-Do

+-  Implement URL param that includes stream URL for easy sharing and bookmarking
+-  Publish to website with Git hook
 -  Frame width adjustment in Split View
--  Share button with current stream URL